davidpots/playsongnotes/_songs/[Troye Sivan] The Good Side.md

 ## Chords tabs w/ capo 2

-Here's how it's played on the album.
+Here's how it's played on the album - you can also see the guitarist using these chords during Sivan's SNL performance from January 2018.
 The main thing to note here is the high E string is left open for all the chords.
 Also note how the G chord is a slid-up version of the F chord (i.e., slide up 2 frets using the same chord shape).
 For the F and the G, I wrap my thumb around to play the low E string for each chord.
 This isn't required, but is nice if you can pull it off.

     E –––0––––0–––––0––––0–––
     B –––1––––0–––––1––––3–––
     G –––0––––0–––––2––––4–––
     D –––2––––2–––––3––––5–––
     A –––3––––2–––––3––––5–––
-    E ––––––––0–––––1––––3–––
+    E ––––––––0––––(1)––(3)––
          C    Em    F    G

 If you have trouble with the F and G voicings above, try these variants: